It's a little before 6 p.m. on a recent Thursday night. Two members of the Boston Police Gang Unit careen through Roxbury.

 But eventually, the fight must come to the streets, making the work officers do here all the more critical.
 Intel is gold.
 Hardy and Walsh chat up groups, scan cars, run plates.

-"We're very familiar with the operator," said Officer Walsh as they pulled over a white sedan.
+"We're very familiar with the operator," said one of the Gang Unit officers as they pulled over a white sedan.

 As they scan the landscape, they want to know several things.
 Who's in the gang assessment database?
 Who are they with?
 What are they wearing?
 What are they driving?